What’s with the name?

 Is there a mobile device remote application?

 Yes.
-The SD-Remote companion application for Android and iPad is available.
-The Scorpio, 888, and 833 can connect via USB or Bluetooth LE to Android tablets, and via Bluetooth LE to iPads.
+The SD-Remote companion application for Android tablets and phones, iPhone, and iPad is available.
+The Scorpio, 888, and 833 can connect via USB or Bluetooth LE to Android tablets, and via Bluetooth LE to Android phones, iPhones, and iPads.
 USB provides robust data interconnect and device charging with a single cable.

 What are the minimum requirements to run the SD-Remote app?